 Top 5 things to do in the Northern Territory

-Wild, ancient, absolutely worth it
+Wild, ancient, absolutely worth it.

-What are the top 5 must-do experiences in the Northern Territory?
+What are the 5 top must-do experiences in the Northern Territory?

 1. The Ghan Expedition

-For a slower, more luxurious way to see the Territory, there's nothing more iconic than a journey on The Ghan, one of the world's great rail experiences.
+For a slower, more luxurious way to see the Northern Territory, there's nothing more iconic than a journey on The Ghan, one of the world's great rail experiences.

-Travelling between Darwin and Adelaide (or vice versa), The Ghan delivers breathtaking scenery, exceptional service, fine dining, and unforgettable off-train excursions into the remote outposts of the Red Centre.
+Travelling between Darwin and Adelaide (or vice versa), The Ghan delivers breathtaking scenery, exceptional service, fine dining and unforgettable off-train excursions into the remote outposts of the Red Centre.
 The Ghan Expedition runs southbound from Darwin to Adelaide over three nights, with full-day stops at Katherine Gorge and Alice Springs, places where the landscape truly unfolds around you.

 Depending on which direction you travel, consider tagging on a few extra days in Darwin to soak up the Top End.
-If you want to see outback Australia without lifting anything heavier than a wine glass, The Ghan is just the ticket.
+If you want to see outback Australia without lifting anything heavier than a wine glass -The Ghan is just the ticket.

 2. Darwin Harbour Sunset Cruise